ecssiah/libgdx-and-jruby/README.md

     java_import com.badlogic.gdx.Gdx
     java_import com.badlogic.gdx.Game

 The project should now run.
 The second line is just a way of loading all of the jars out of the '/libs' folder in one swipe.
-Iterations in Ruby are done using the .each method for an object.
+Iterations in Ruby are done using the .each method of an object.
 JRuby allows you to call .each on native Java collections as well.
-The 'require 'java'' line allows direct access to all of the builtin Java classes.
+The first line allows direct access to all of the builtin Java classes.
 Of course, you will need to have installed [JRuby](https://github.com/jruby/jruby/wiki/GettingStarted).

 Adding A Camera and Tiled Map
 -----------------------------